AdventHealth Daytona Beach: 2010-2019

-2021-present
+2020-present

+On December 21, 2020, frontline workers at AdventHealth Daytona Beach received the Pfizer-BioNTech COVID-19 vaccine.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In early February 2023, almost all of the AdventHealth hospitals had their chargemaster on their website, including AdventHealth Daytona Beach.

-On February 1, 2023, construction workers began building a $45.7 million three story 60,000-square-foot medical office building/ambulatory surgery center on the campus of AdventHealth Daytona Beach.
+On February 1, 2023, construction workers began building a $45.7 million three story 60000 sqfoot medical office building/ambulatory surgery center on the campus of AdventHealth Daytona Beach.
 On the first floor the AdventHealth Medical Group will have a cardiac rehabilitation clinic and the North Florida Surgeons will have a surgical clinic.
 On the second floor the Cardiology Physicians Group will have a cardiology clinic.
 On the third floor there will be the ambulatory surgery center that will be used by all three groups and by independent physicians.
-The ambulatory surgery center will have four operating rooms and two catheterization laboratories for physicians to use.
+The ambulatory surgery center will have four operating theaters and two catheterization laboratories for physicians to use.
 The building is a joint venture between the hospital and Meadows & Ohly.
 In late November, the building was topped off.
 On April 11, 2024, AdventHealth Daytona Beach had a grand opening of AdventHealth Surgery Center and Medical Office Building.

-On April 24, 2024, AdventHealth Daytona Beach announced a construction project to expand the hospital by 240,000-square-foot at a cost of $220 million.
+On April 24, 2024, AdventHealth Daytona Beach announced a construction project to expand the hospital by 240000 sqfoot at a cost of $220 million.
 Its two towers will be getting taller, one will have four stories added and the other will have just one story added.
-AdventHealth Daytona Beach will be adding 104 beds to its facility, this will increase the number of beds from 362 to 466.
-The hospital will be expanding its sterile processing department, its neuro intensive care unit and its cardiovascular intensive care unit.
-A new pharmacy and laboratory will be built and the number of operating rooms will increase from eighteen to twenty-two.
-Also AdventHealth Daytona Beach will be purchasing new CT scanners and MRI scanners.
+The hospital would be adding 104 beds to its facility, this would increase the number of beds from 362 to 466.
+It will also would be expanding its sterile processing department, its neurological intensive care unit and its coronary care unit.
+A new pharmacy and laboratory will be built, and the number of operating theaters will increase from eighteen to twenty-two; it would also be purchasing new CT scanners and MRI scanners.

-On July 22, Robins & Morton began construction on the smaller tower and work on the larger tower began a few weeks later, HuntonBrady Architects is supervising the expansion of the towers.
+On July 22, Robins & Morton began construction on the smaller tower and work on the larger tower began a few weeks later.
+HuntonBrady Architects designed there expansion.
 To celebrate the event a Japanese blueberry tree was planted on the campus of AdventHealth Daytona Beach.

 On April 7, 2025, there was a topping out of the larger tower.
 The larger tower has shell space to add another 104 beds in the future and a 287 parking lot was being added on the southside of the hospital campus.

+On August 21, 2026, construction at AdventHealth Daytona Beach was completed, and five days later the hospital had a grand opening.
+The reason why the hospital expanded was due to the rapid growth of Volusia County, Florida.